News of the Day - The Herald-Press & Other Newspaper Archives

 State Urges Co-operation

-Since the debut of the state police broadcasting station at Paw Paw last month, the State Department of Public Safety has been urging all other law enforcement agencies to be radio equipped in order to cooperate more efficiently in combatting crime.
+Since the debut of the state police broadcasting station at Paw Paw last month, the State Department of Public Safety has been urging all other law enforcement agencies to be radio equipped in order to cooperate more efficiently in combating crime.
 Reports and instructions may be given deputies in their cars at any point in the county, which without the radio can be done now only by telephone which usually involves considerable delay.
 He and his officers out on patrol phone the office at regular intervals.
 The radio has proved successful not only in perfecting cooperation of deputies and the sheriff's office, but also ties up the sheriff's office with the entire state police force of Michigan.

 Dec 31, 1954